empathyco/x/packages/x-adapter/README.md

 request, and return a function that when invoked will trigger the request.
 The options that can be configured are:

-- `endpoint`: The URL from which to fetch.
-Can be either a string or a mapper function that receives the request and returns a string.
+- `endpoint`: The URL that the `httpClient` uses.
+It can be either a string or a mapper function that dynamically generates the URL string using the request data.
 - `httpClient`: A function that will receive the endpoint and request options such as the parameters and will perform the request, returning a promise with the unprocessed response data.
 - `defaultRequestOptions`: Default values for the endpoint configuration.
 You can use it to define